Ear problems: self-care

 - constant low noise, such as lawn mowing, may damage hearing in the long term; if you work in a noisy environment, use ear protectors

-- blowing your nose is important but must be done correctly or it can cause damage to your eardrums; do not squeeze your nose when blowing, and do not sniff
+- blowing your nose is important but must be done correctly or it can cause damage to your eardrums; do not squeeze your nose when blowing, and do not sniff.
+Do not blow too hard – it may cause damage to the capillaries in the nose and may result in it bleeding

 Removal of ear wax

-e.g. Audiclean, Ear Clear for Ear Wax Removal, Waxsol
+e.g. Audiclean, Audisol Ear, Ear Clear for Ear Wax Removal, Earclear Olive Oil, Waxsol

 e.g. Auralgan Otic, Cerumol